ActivFORMS: A Formally-Founded Model-Based Approach to Engineer Self-Adaptive Systems: Stage II ActivFORMS: Deploy and Enact Feedback Loop

+ActivFORMS-ta offers a trusted virtual machine to execute the feedback loop model specified as a network of timed automata; the trustworthiness relies on extensive testing, for the test report see the ActivFORMS website.

 The deployed feedback loop model consists of the MAPE models together with the Knowledge models.
 The knowledge models include the quality models that are used to estimate the quality properties of the adaptation options and the adaptation goals that are used to select configurations for adaptation.
 When a feedback loop is loaded, the virtual machine transforms the models with their locations and edges to an internal graph representation.
 The labels on the edges and states, e.g., guards, invariants, etc. are converted to task graphs.
 A task graph consists of a list of tasks that need to be executed when activated, such as updating a variable, evaluating an expression, etc. Once the model is converted, the virtual machine initializes all the signals and assigns a unique identifier to each signal.
 The model is then prepared for execution.
-For details about the internals of the virtual machine, we refer the interested reader to \cite{Iftikhar2016}.
+For details about the internals of the virtual machine of ActivFORMS-ta, we refer the interested reader to \cite{Iftikhar2016}.

-The feedback loop model can be connected with external elements through signals that connect with the channels of the MAPE models.
-ActivFORMSi provides a set of template classes to connect probes, effectors, and a statistical model checker with a feedback loop model.
+The feedback loop model can be connected with external elements through channels.
+ActivFORMS-ta provides a set of template classes to connect probes, effectors, and a statistical model checker with a feedback loop model.
 These template classes support engineers with implementing the connections for a problem at hand.
 To ensure that the communication between the external elements and the MAPE models is implemented correctly, the designer needs to test the instantiated classes.

 Realizing a connection to transfer data from the external element to the model boils down to: (1) connect the model with the external element via the relevant channels, (2) implement the logic to receive data from the element, (3) translate the received data to a format that the model understands, (4) send the data to the model.
 Realizing a connection to transfer data from the model to the external element consists of: (1) connect the model with the external element via the relevant channels, (2) implement the logic to receive data from the model, (3) translate the received data to a format that the element understands, (4) send the data to external element.